Take better screenshots

 Most modern operating systems and games have some sort of basic screenshot or clipping capability built in, but sometimes, you need more advanced tools.
 Some capture apps and plugins (most of them free) allow you to refine your capture by selecting the active window, a portion of the screen or even an entire Web page (beyond just what appears in the browser window).
 From simple capture and edit tools to nimble portable programs and feature-packed professional suites, there's sure to be something here to fit your needs.

-Awesome Screenshot is an browser-based (Chrome, Firefox) screenshotting favorite that's just launched version 4 this year.
-Users can take screenshots of the visible portion of their browser window or the entire web page, and then use the built-in image editor to add annotations, blur sensitive data, and then share the screenshot to social media, cloud storage, or saved to your drive.
-Awesome Screenshot also offers free support for uploading to Google Drive and the ability to take 30 second screencasts, with subscribers to premium plans unlocking more cloud storage options and collaboration tools, depending on the subscription tier.
+Awesome Screenshot (Chrome, Firefox) is a feature-packed freemium browser-based screenshot tool that does a good job of covering your web-based screenshot needs.
+Users can take screenshots of the visible portion of their browser window or the entire web page, and then use the built-in image editor to add annotations, blur sensitive data, and share the screenshot to social media, cloud storage, or saved to your drive.
+Awesome Screenshot also offers free support for uploading to Google Drive and the ability to capture 30-second screencasts; subscribers to premium plans unlock more cloud storage options and collaboration tools, depending on the subscription tier.

 Like Awesome Screenshot, the Fireshot utility for Firefox and Chrome allows users to take screen captures across the visible area of the browser window, a selected area of a page, or even an extended screenshot of an entire Web page.
 Screenshots can be saved in a variety of formats or uploaded to several social media sites.
 With Fireshot's internal editor you can add arrows, shapes or text, or draw on the image.
 Additionally, you can set Fireshot to automatically open your favorite external image editor when you take screencaps.